Jacque Knedler, Director

 Students are responsible for initiating the accommodation request process.

 - Register with ASC by completing and submitting the Self-Identification Form

-- Schedule an intake meeting with a ASC staff member to determine reasonable accommodations.
+- Schedule an intake meeting with an ASC staff member to determine reasonable accommodations.

-- Step 5: Each semester upon approval, check in with the ASC regarding accommodation concerns and implementation.
+- Each semester upon approval, check in with the ASC regarding accommodation concerns and implementation.